 Titama felt herself breathing hard.
 The bed, she realised now, was much too big for a little girl’s bed.
 Mirrors on the dresser and on the doors of the wardrobe were angled to point toward it as well.
 One of the closet doors was ajar and Titama could see the clothes inside.
 Except they weren’t really clothes as much as they were costumes.
 School girl uniforms and puffy princess dresses.

 “What-, what did you say to me?”
 The client said.

 Titama circled around the room, ignoring the flush of anger that crossed the client’s face.
 She went to the clone tank and studied the monitor attached to one end.
 Titama’s tattooed face darkened.

-Titama whirled away from the monitor, Jojo still looking confused more than anything else.
+Titama whirled away from the monitor.
+Jojo looked confused more than anything else.
 Titama snatched the client by the throat.
 He was roughly as tall as Titama but she easily hoisted him into the air, lifting him by the neck and slamming him into the nearest wall.
 The man gagged and started clawing at her hand.

-Leaving the sections of the crate behind Jojo followed Titama, pushing the clone tank back through the apartment the way they had come.
+Leaving the sections of the crate behind, Jojo followed Titama, pushing the clone tank back through the apartment the way they had come.
 They returned to the elevator.
-Voice breaking, the client yelled in protest behind them but was left alone with his empty, creepy room.
+Voice breaking, the client yelled in protest behind them but was left alone with his empty pink bedroom.